Sorry, you need to enable JavaScript to visit this website.

 Youth clubs are a social and recreational space intended for diverse young people to come together, both as volunteer group leaders and as participants in activities.
 Youth clubs organize and support activities that support the physical, social, emotional, and cognitive development of youth, while also enabling young people to experience success, leadership, joy, recognition of talents, and interethnic friendships.

-These clubs provide young people with a space where they can get involved in different kinds of activities, such as: music, theatre, sports, cultural activities, seminars, trainings and workshops.
+These clubs provide young people with a space where they can get involved in different kinds of activities, such as music, theatre, sports, cultural activities, seminars, trainings and workshops.
 These activities foster learning, discussion, bonding, and exchange with youth from other cultures and ethnic groups.
 Through activities and exchanges within BiH, the Balkans, and other parts of Europe, youth capacity for leadership, advocacy, initiative, critical thinking, and inclusion expand, from a space that is largely integrated.

 Youth Club workshops can include a variety of topics, the primary objective being to bring youth together for integrated learning opportunities.
-Some ideas for workshop topics include: recognition and prevention of violence in youth communities; improving communication through the tool of storytelling; inclusion and breaking of prejudice specific to Roma people; art/film classes, etc. The workshops can be conducted as a series, which brings together the same small group of youth on a monthly or weekly basis to develop deeper relationships to one another through a thorough exploration of the topic of their own choice.
+Some ideas for workshop topics include recognition and prevention of violence in youth communities; improving communication through the tool of storytelling; inclusion and breaking of prejudice specific to Roma people; art/film classes, etc. The workshops can be conducted as a series, which brings together the same small group of youth on a monthly or weekly basis to develop deeper relationships with one another through a thorough exploration of the topic of their own choice.

 Participants in youth clubs can be given tasks that are limited, measurable, and that expand or develop their skills and experiences.
 This can include co-facilitating a workshop, conducting outreach to new participants, and expanding social media presence.

-To make the workshops accessible to all, the non-formal education methodology can be used, as a participatory and flexible approach.
+To make the workshops accessible to all, the non-formal education methodology can be used as a participatory and flexible approach.
 In line with this approach, the youth participants can and should be consulted in developing programming so that they feel valued and that their interests are heard.

 All youth should participate on a voluntary basis.